digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - Loose coupling between services, thus making easy to deploy individual application components.
 - Various services can be connected without modifying consumers or producers, thus facilitating building new applications.

 Event-driven architectures allow loose coupling between components in the system.
-This has a tremendous advantage, meaning that new functionality can be added easily, without interfering or breaking other components.
-Event-based architectures use a message broker such as [Apache Kafka](https://kafka.apache.org/) or [RabbitMQ](https://www.rabbitmq.com/) (or an `in-memory` one - not recommended for production systems).
+This has a tremendous advantage, meaning that new functionality can be added easily without interfering or breaking other components.
+Event-based architectures use a message broker such as [Apache Kafka](https://kafka.apache.org) or [RabbitMQ](https://www.rabbitmq.com) (or an `in-memory` one - not recommended for production systems).
 Using brokers abstracts the details of event routing from the event producer and event consumer.
 In other words, applications need not to worry how a message (or event) travels from point A to B. The broker takes care of all the details, and routes each message (or event) correctly from the source to the destination (or multiple destinations).
 Brokers also offer support for complex deliveries such as responding to events, message filtering, delivery guarantees, etc.

 Knative eventing provides support for the following delivery mechanisms:

-- [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery) - used in `1:1` scenarios, where an event source sends messages to a single subscriber (such as a Knative Service).
+- [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery) - used in `1:1` scenarios, where an event source sends messages to a single subscriber (such as a Knative Service, or a Kubernetes Service).
 - [Complex Delivery](https://knative.tips/eventing/delivery-methods/complex-delivery) via [Channels](https://knative.dev/docs/eventing/channels) and [Subscriptions](https://knative.dev/docs/eventing/channels/subscriptions) - used in `1:n` fanout scenarios, where an event source can send messages to 1 or more subscribers via channels.
-Channels can be in-memory, or persistent if using Kafka.
+Channels can be in-memory (volatile), or persistent if using Kafka.
 - [Complex Delivery with Reply](https://knative.tips/eventing/delivery-methods/complex-delivery-reply) - same as above, but supports replying to events.
-Harder to maintain when working with multiple channels, and many subscribers reply to events.
+Harder to maintain when working with multiple channels, and multiple subscribers replying to events.
 - [Complex Delivery via Brokers and Triggers](https://knative.tips/eventing/delivery-methods/broker-trigger-delivery) - a Broker combines Channel, reply, and filter functionality into a single resource.
 Trigger provides declarative filtering of all events.
 This is the preferred method when developing applications using Knative Eventing.

+In this blueprint, you will learn how to use Knative Eventing to listen for GitHub events, and trigger the Tekton CI/CD pipeline that builds and deploys your custom application.

 For more information about Knative and other features, please visit the [official documentation website](https://knative.dev/docs).
-[Knative Tips](https://knative.tips) is also a very good source of documentation for Knative in general.
+[Knative Tips](https://knative.tips) is also a very good source of documentation and practical examples for Knative in general.

 ## Getting to Know Cert-Manager

 [Cert-Manager](https://cert-manager.io) is an open-source certificate management tool designed to work with Kubernetes.
 It supports all the required operations for obtaining, renewing, and using SSL/TLS certificates.
 Cert-Manager can talk with various certificate authorities (CAs), like [Let's Encrypt](https://letsencrypt.org), [HashiCorp Vault](https://www.vaultproject.io), and [Venafi](https://www.venafi.com).
 It can also automatically issue valid certificates for you and renew them before they expire.

 SSL/TLS certificates secure your connections and data by verifying the identity of hosts/sites and encrypting your data.
-Cert-Manager manages them by integrating with your Kubernetes cluster's Ingress Controller, which is your cluster's main entry point and sits in front of its backend services.
+Cert-Manager manages them by integrating with your Kubernetes cluster's Ingress Controller, which is the main entry point for your backend services.
 Then, you can provide identity information to users by presenting them a valid SSL/TLS certificate whenever they visit your website(s).

-This blueprint configures Knative Serving to work with Cert-Manager, and enables automatic creation and renewal of TLS certificates for each Knative Service.
-The Knative component providing the auto TLS features is called [net-certmanager](https://github.com/knative-sandbox/net-certmanager), and it's a separate project developed by Knative.
+This blueprint configures Knative Serving to work with Cert-Manager and enables automatic creation and renewal of TLS certificates for each Knative Service.
+The Knative component providing the auto TLS integration is called [net-certmanager](https://github.com/knative-sandbox/net-certmanager), and it's a separate project developed by Knative.

-Cert-Manager relies on several CRDs to do its work and obtain the final TLS certificates for your domain.
-Most important ones are:
+Cert-Manager relies on several CRDs to fetch TLS certificates for your domain, such as:

 - [Issuer](https://cert-manager.io/docs/concepts/issuer): Defines a `namespaced` certificate issuer, allowing you to use `different CAs` in each `namespace`.
 - [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer): Similar to `Issuer`, but it doesn't belong to a namespace, hence can be used to `issue` certificates in `any namespace`.
 - [Certificate](https://cert-manager.io/docs/concepts/certificate): Defines a `namespaced` resource that references an `Issuer` or `ClusterIssuer` for issuing certificates.

-In this blueprint, you will make use of the cluster based issuer (`ClusterIssuer`) provided by Cert-Manager to enable TLS termination for the default Knative Ingress Controller (`Kourier`).
-Next, the `net-certmanager` component of Knative takes care of managing the TLS certificates automatically for you via the `ClusterIssuer` resource.
+In this blueprint, you will a cluster based issuer (`ClusterIssuer`) resource to enable TLS termination for your Knative services.
+Next, `net-certmanager` takes care of managing TLS certificates automatically for you, via the `ClusterIssuer` resource.

 For more information about Cert-Manager and its features, please visit the [official documentation website](https://cert-manager.io/docs).

-Next, you will install each software component required by this guide using the DigitalOcean marketplace collection of 1-click apps for Kubernetes.
+Next, you will install each software component required by this guide using the [DigitalOcean Marketplace](https://marketplace.digitalocean.com) collection of 1-click apps for Kubernetes.

 ## Step 1 - Installing Cert-Manager